sallybao29/apcs-final/README.md

 -12/30/14 - Added more items.
 Added user interactions for the bathroom in Game.java. - Tiffany

 -12/30/14 - Added doors, though they still need proper descriptions.
 Started checkDoor method for door interactions.
 Deleted some extraneous conditional statements. - Sally

+-12/31/14 - Added more items.
+Added more interactions to use items found. - Tiffany